MangelMaxime/Nacara/docs/content/plugins/themes/default/index.md

 title: Default theme
 ---

-The layout this site is wearing: a navbar with sections and dropdowns, a sidebar built from your pages, a table of contents, previous and next links, dark mode, and web components for tabs, callouts and code frames.
+The layout this site uses: a navbar with sections and dropdowns, a sidebar built from your pages, a table of contents, previous and next links, dark mode, and web components for tabs, callouts and code frames.

 ## Add it